pianophile/manual-project/README.md

 Gokulam Speed and Safe – Functional Testing Project
 -----------------------------------------------------
-This repository showcases the functional testing work carried out on the Gokulam Speed and Safewebsite.
-The goal of this project was to verify key features of the application, identify defects, and ensure the site delivers a smooth user experience.
+This repository showcases the functional testing work carried out on the Gokulam Speed and Safe website.
+The goal of this project was to verify key features of the application, identify defects, and ensure the site works properly.

 Project Highlights
 ------------------